 - Promote cellular regeneration in muscle fibres

-This regenerative process aligns well with the biology of tendons, ligaments, and muscles, which often struggle to heal fully without support.
+In particular, this regenerative process aligns well with the biology of tendons, ligaments, and muscles.
+As a result, these tissues, which often struggle to heal fully, get the support they need.

 PRP for Tendon Injuries